 - Become involved in disputes with other individuals

-We will not assist in securing an unfair advantage, nor will we support unreasonable requests.
+We will not assist in securing an unfair advantage, to frustrate normal public administration or enforcement, nor will we support unreasonable or vexatious requests.

 Campaigns and lobbying requests